aragon/network/implementation-spec.md

         - Challenge collateral: 100 ANT
         - `Refuse to vote` outcome: Block

 - Disputable Voting 2.
 Used to start new votes and poll tokenholders about specific issues.
-This Voting app is parameterized for more risky types of proposals (compared to Voting 1: higher approval and support thresholds, longer vote duration, higher collateral requirements, etc).
+This Voting app is parameterized for more risky types of proposals (compared to Voting 1: higher approval threshold, longer vote duration, higher collateral requirements, etc).

     - Parameterization:
       - Token: Voting aggregator